Examining the Nature and Mechanisms of Psychotic Experiences in Borderline Personality Disorder

 Will I be paid for my time?

-You will be paid £20 for taking part in the study.
+You will be paid £25 in total for taking part in the study.
+The session should take about 2 hours.

 What are the possible risks of taking part?